 Best practices for the QA process in launching a website

-- Create a checklist to make sure you do not overlook anything.
+- Create a website pre-launch checklist to make sure you do not overlook anything.

 - Define your potential users.